Two Companies Seek to Invest in Cambodia’s Cashew Agro-Industry

 Further discussions highlighted the value chain of the cashew industry, with the Secretary-General detailing critical upstream processes such as the collection, drying, and storage of cashew nuts.
 He urged the companies to explore investment opportunities across various value chain segments and encouraged them to conduct thorough feasibility studies for potential projects in Cambodia.

-In a broader context, as of January 2025, Cambodia attracted approximately US$748 million in total investment capital, with around 73.35 percent, or USD 548 million, sourced from China.
-The Council for the Development of Cambodia also approved 68 investment projects in January, comprising 64 new ventures and 4 expansions in the industrial sector, reinforcing the country’s appeal to foreign investors.
+In a broader context, as of January 2025, Cambodia has attracted approximately USD 748 million in total investment capital, with around 73.35%, or USD 548 million, sourced from China.
+The Council for the Development of Cambodia also approved 68 investment projects in January, comprising 64 new ventures and four expansions in the industrial sector, reinforcing the country’s appeal to foreign investors

 The renewed interest from Mountain Hazelnuts and Kamya signals a promising future for Cambodia’s cashew agro-industry, which is poised for growth and development in the coming years.